-How do I make money trading the VIX?
+How can I make money trading the VIX?

 That’s one of the most popular questions we get from aspiring traders.